AshleyRayMaceli/GitHub-API/README.md

 ## Description

 _A web app designed with JavaScript and the GitHub API that allows the user to search for information about a GitHub user based on their username.
-Displays the GitHub user's name, location, link to their GitHub profile and first 30 repositories with dates created, titles (with links to repository) and descriptions._
+Displays the GitHub user's name, location, link to their GitHub profile and first 30 repositories with dates created (Moment.js), titles (with links to repository) and descriptions._

 ## Setup/Installation Requirements